Rudy Ford

-Johnathan "Rudy" Ford (born November 1, 1994) is an American football strong safety for the Green Bay Packers of the National Football League (NFL).
-He played college football at Auburn, and was selected by the Arizona Cardinals in the sixth round of the 2017 NFL Draft.
-He has also played for the Philadelphia Eagles and Jacksonville Jaguars.
+Johnathan "Rudy" Ford (born November 1, 1994) is an American professional football safety.
+He played college football at Auburn, and was selected by the Arizona Cardinals in the sixth round of the 2017 NFL draft.
+He has also played for the Philadelphia Eagles, Jacksonville Jaguars, and Green Bay Packers.

 Professional career

 Arizona Cardinals

-Ford was drafted by the Arizona Cardinals in the sixth round, 208th overall, in the 2017 NFL Draft.
+Ford was drafted by the Arizona Cardinals in the sixth round, 208th overall, in the 2017 NFL draft.
 On May 14, 2017, the Cardinals signed Ford to a four-year, $2.54 million contract with a signing bonus of $140,181.
 He played in 10 games his rookie season as a core special teamer before suffering a knee injury.
 He was placed on injured reserve on December 7, 2017.

 Philadelphia Eagles

 On August 22, 2019, Ford was traded to the Philadelphia Eagles for defensive tackle Bruce Hector.
 Ford was placed on injured reserve on November 23, 2019, after suffering an abdomen injury in practice.

 On October 8, 2020, Ford was placed on injured reserve after suffering a hamstring injury in Week 4.
 He was activated on October 31, 2020.